Unboxed: Creativity in the UK

-Unboxed: Creativity in the UK, previously known as Festival UK* 2022 was a national celebration in the United Kingdom first announced in 2018 by the Conservative government following the Brexit referendum.
+Unboxed: Creativity in the UK, previously known as Festival UK* 2022, was a national celebration in the United Kingdom first announced in 2018 by the Conservative government following the Brexit referendum.
 The festival events took place from March to November 2022, at 107 locations across the UK, at a reported cost of £120 million.
 Organisers announced an audience of 18 million and described the festival as "a major investment in areas across the UK that are often underserved by cultural investment."

 The concept was first proposed as a Festival of Great Britain and Northern Ireland, and referred to by Jacob Rees-Mogg, later minister for Brexit opportunities, as the Festival of Brexit—a nickname which became widely used—but was later rebranded as Unboxed: Creativity in the UK, with all mention of Brexit being avoided.
-Unlike the 1951 Festival of Britain, held on a single site, the festival comprises ten projects "shaped across science, technology, engineering, the arts and mathematics".
+Unlike the 1951 Festival of Britain, which was focused on a main site in London, the festival comprises ten projects "shaped across science, technology, engineering, the arts and mathematics".
 It is spread across multiple venues in the four countries of the UK, and accessible in person free of charge, on TV, on radio and online.

 Background

 Unboxed was a series of 10 art, science and technology projects.
 The programme was first unveiled in 2018 by then prime minister Theresa May following the Brexit referendum, and was subsequently approved by Boris Johnson.
 May stated that the project would "celebrate our nation's diversity and talent" and conjure the spirit of the 1851 Great Exhibition and 1951 Festival of Britain.

-Unlike the 1951 Festival of Britain, which was held on a single site, Unboxed comprised ten projects "shaped across science, technology, engineering, the arts and mathematics" and is spread across multiple venues in the four countries of the UK, and accessible in person free of charge, on TV, on radio and online.
+Unlike the 1951 Festival of Britain, which despite having events and exhibitions across the country was focused on a main site in London, Unboxed comprised ten projects "shaped across science, technology, engineering, the arts and mathematics" and is spread across multiple venues in the four countries of the UK, and accessible in person free of charge, on TV, on radio and online.

 In early 2020 it was announced that Martin Green, who previously organised the opening and closing ceremonies of the London 2012 Olympics and Hull UK City of Culture 2017, had been selected to head the initiative.
 Dame Vikki Heywood was appointed chair of the project.

 In May 2021 VisitBritain said that major events including the festival were "set to be significant tourism draws" in the wake of the COVID-19 pandemic.
 In June 2021 the Department for Digital, Culture Media and Sport announced details of a Tourism Recovery Plan to return tourism levels to pre-pandemic levels, highlighting the festival as a major part of this plan, along with other major national events such as the Queen's Platinum Jubilee and the 2022 Commonwealth Games.

 The festival's events programme began in March 2022 and concluded on 20 November 2022.
 The cost of the festival is reported to be £120 million.